Mincka/nghttp2docker/README.md

 ## Setup

 ### nghttp2
-Install the package available for your platform or use the Docker containers provided here.
+Install the package available for your platform or use the Docker images provided here.

 `apt install nghttp2`